zhenhouhong/QSpeech/README.md

 - QModels: the qm5, qtransformer, qtacotron.

 ### Notes
-The code of qlstm and qattention is based on these two projects as follow:
+The code of qlstm and qtransformer is based on these two projects as follow:
 - [qlstm](https://github.com/rdisipio/qlstm)
 - [qtransformer](https://github.com/rdisipio/qtransformer)